Singing without accompaniment. Italian for “in the manner of the chapel.”

 One of the two modes of the tonal system.
 Music written in major keys have a positive affirming character.

 Pitches in sequence that form a pattern.
 The part in a song that is sung.

 The division of time into units.

 One of the two modes of the tonal system.
-The minor mode can be identified by the dark, melancholic mood.
+The minor mode can often be identified by the dark, melancholic mood.

 Repetition of a single tone.